helium/HIP/0116-oui-additional-address-space-reshuffle.md

 elsewhere.
 In return drive up devices on the network by lowering the cost of entry for both hosts and deployers.

 ## Stakeholders
-This HIP will affect existing and future OpenLNS operators or any individual operating an OUI on the Helium IOT network.
+This HIP will affect existing and future OpenLNS operators or any individual operating an OUI on the Helium IOT network by lowering the cost of entry for deployment on the IOT network.
+- Future operators by a reduced cost of entry.
+- Existing operators by reduced cost of additional address block purchases.

+Helium Foundation for required develpement work to setup the appropriate mechanism to burn IOT instead of DC.

 Feedback welcome by the official discord channel or by watching the HIP repository on GitHub.